 If you want more information about housing, next steps, or advising, email or call the respective office.
 To learn more about support for students of color on campus, reach out to the Center for Multicultural Education and Programs.
 If you’re really excited to conduct discourse analysis research with a professor in the French department, shoot them a (respectful) email asking them to send more information or schedule a call.
 Anyone who works at a college cares about learning.
 Part of that mission involves ensuring you have all of the information you need.

 All of that information gathering, whether online or offline, is to find the college that fits you best.
 You have to answer all sorts of important questions about the colleges that have admitted you.
 Do they have an academic pathway you are passionate about?
 Do they have a soccer team or jazz choir you can join?
 Will you feel supported, seen, and valued at this university?
 Is [insert any school’s color here] my color?
 Even from far away, you can get a sense of all of these factors—academic fit, social fit, emotional fit, financial fit—simply by making the most of online resources and reaching out.

 At the end of the day—in my case, late in the day on April 30—I ended up enrolling at the college that I initially wanted to enroll in when I first received all my decisions a month earlier.
 I wavered throughout the month, considering many different factors, but I ultimately went with my heart.
 A bit cliche?
 Yes.
 But the college application process is all about you.
 You can make a million pros-and-cons lists, and I’d recommend doing precisely that.
 But there’s also good reason to trust that gut instinct that tells you whether a school will feel like home.

-Congratulations to the NYU Class of 2024, and good luck with the decision-making process!
+Congratulations and good luck with the decision-making process!
 It might be scary, but this is the fun part—the power is in your hands.
 Regardless of where you attend college in the fall and beyond, you will make the right choice.
 We’re always here if you have any questions.